 [2] Per the Cambridge Dictionary, at first sight (= based on what seems to be the truth when first seen or heard)

-[3] If the Contracted Party determines that the request is not valid, e.g. it does not provide sufficient ground for a substantive review of the underlying data, the Contracted Party MAY MUST request the requestor to provide further information prior to denying the request
+[3]

 [4] When considering the publication of non-public data of legal persons, particularly with respect to NGOs and parties engaged in human rights activities that may be protected by local law (e.g. Constitutional and Charter Rights law), the Contracted Party should consider the impact on individuals that could potentially be identified by disclosing the legal person data.